 - In Keeping Up Appearances, the timid Elizabeth simply cannot say "no" to Hyacinth's daily invitation for coffee.
 Sometimes she rehearses doing this, on one occasion saying she has an appointment with her solicitor.
 When Hyacinth does call her, she bursts out with "I am soliciting".

-- Played for Laughs in Raumschiff GameStar, specifically in the Real Trailer, Fake Movie for its fake "reboot", where the Alternate Universe version of Captain Langer repeatedly attempts to get Prime!Langer's Catchphrase right, but always messes up in hilariously rhyming ways.
-The original Captain's Catchphrase is "Wir werden alle sterben!"
-(German for "We are all going to die!"), while the AU!Captain's attempts included "Wir werden alle werben" ("We are all going to advertise"), "Wir werden alle erben" ("We are all going to inherit"), "Wir werden Haare färben" ("We are going to dye hair"), and "Wir werden alle Serben" ("We are all going to become Serbs").
+- Played for Laughs in Raumschiff GameStar, specifically in the Real Trailer, Fake Movie for its fake "reboot", where the Alternate Universe version of Captain Langer repeatedly attempts to get Prime!Langer's catchphrase right, but always messes up in hilariously rhyming ways.
+The original Captain's catchphrase is "Wir werden alle sterben!"
+(German for "We are all going to die!"), while the AU!Captain's attempts included "Wir werden alle werben" ("We are all going to advertise"), "Wir werden alle erben" ("We are all going to inherit"), "Wir werden Haare färben" ("We are going to dye hair"), and "Wir werden alle Serben" ("We are all becoming Serbs").

 - In the Doctor Who story "Horror of Fang Rock", the Doctor sends his companion Leela down to the boiler room at the base of the lighthouse to pass a message to one of the lighthouse keepers about the importance of keeping the boiler pressure up.
 Leela hurries down the long stairway, muttering the message to herself to fix it in her memory.
 It comes out a bit mangled at the end, but fortunately the lighthouse keeper is able to figure out what the Doctor meant about the "boipressure".